vulcanize/mintnet-commander-aws/README.md

 python api.py thaw <FILENAME>
 ```

 Running the following creates new instances from snapshots.
-This does not recreate the master node.
-TODO

 ## Orchestrating

 We use saltstack-ssh to orchestrate all ethermint instances.
-Salt-master is running on master instance and is configured to be able to call other nodes.
+Salt-master should be running on master instance and can be configured to be able to call other nodes.
 To use salt-ssh, first log into the master node using ssh:

 ```bash